-The Home Assistant Companion App can be downloaded from the App Store.
-The App requires iOS 10 or greater, this means the oldest devices supported are the iPhone 5, 4th generation iPad and the 6th generation iPod touch.
+The Home Assistant Companion App can be downloaded from the iOS App Store or Play Store.
+The iOS App requires iOS 10 or greater, this means the oldest devices supported are the iPhone 5, 4th generation iPad and the 6th generation iPod touch.

 Providing your Home Assistant instances is correctly set up for remote access you should be able set up the Companion App from any location.
 However, if you're connected to the same network as your Home Assistant it will be automatically detected during set up.